-Weather or road conditions.
+Weather or Road Conditions

+Not all brake noises are bad.
 Rain, snow, and humidity can also cause your brakes to squeak.
 This is usually due to condensation collecting on the rotors.
 Under such conditions, the noise shouldn’t last long once the brake pads have warmed up.
 To prevent weather-related squealing, put your car in the garage at night or store it in a climate-controlled area, like an enclosed parking garage.

 Again, if wet weather or road conditions are causing your brakes to squeak then the noise shouldn’t linger.